-SPAN 227: US LATINO LITERATURE & CULTURE (HD)
+SPAN 227: LATINX LITERATURE & CULTURE (HD)

-This course explores the complexities of the U.S. Latina/o experience through the study of fictional and non-fictional texts by or about Latinas/os.
-Although most Latino groups are covered, this course studies Chicanos, Puerto Ricans, and Cuban Americans in a more detailed manner.
-Students read, reflect on, and discuss texts from a variety of disciplines including history, law, sociology, film studies, public health, literature, and ethnomusicology.
+This course explores the complexities of the U.S. Latina/o experience through the study of fictional and non-fictional texts by or about Latinx communities.
+Although most Latinx groups are covered, this course studies Chicanos, Puerto Ricans, Central Americans, Dominicans, and Cuban Americans in a more detailed manner.
+Students read, reflect on, and discuss texts from a variety of literary genres and other disciplines including history, sociology, film studies, and ethnomusicology.
 Taught in English.